Join Colorado 811 for our holiday party on Friday, December 14 at our office in Golden.

 ASCE Standards provide technical guidelines for promoting safety, reliability, productivity, and efficiency in civil engineering.
 For more information please visit https://www.fhwa.dot.gov/programadmin/asce.cfm

-Within 10 days of the notice provided, licensed professional engineers will receive documentation directly from the facility owner/operator.
+Within 10 days of the notice provided, licensed professional engineers will receive documentation through the Positive Response system at Colorado 811.

 Yes, there are several modifications in the new law regarding exemptions they include: farmers/ranchers and new requirements for governmental agencies relative to road grading.
 Please note, there is no exemption for gravity fed systems.
 Although, these exemptions exist it is extremely dangerous to dig without first notifying Colorado 811 for the location of underground facilities.

 Gravity fed systems are now defined to clarify what information has to be provided in the event there is a request for a locate related to sub-surface utility engineering.
 The law defining this exemption is located at section 9-1.5-102 (3.4).

 Yes, there are new requirements regarding road grading.
 The Procedures Committee of Colorado 811 is currently devising specific procedures and guidelines that will be available within the next couple of months.
 (From law: ANNUAL ROAD MAINTENANCE THAT DOES NOT EXCEED SIX INCHES IN DEPTH CONDUCTED BY A GOVERNMENTAL AGENCY ON AN EXISTING UNPAVED ROAD, THE MARKING SHALL BE CONSIDERED VALID FOR UP TO ONE HUNDRED EIGHTY DAYS.)

 All underground facility owner/operators are responsible for the location of service laterals in the public right-of-way.